Pamela E. Queen

-Pamela E. Queen (born 1960) is an American politician who serves as a Delegate to the Maryland House of Delegates representing Maryland's 14th Legislative District in northern Montgomery County.
+Pamela E. Queen (born 1960) is an American politician who has served as a member of the Maryland House of Delegates since 2016, representing the 14th district in northern Montgomery County.
+She is a member of the Democratic Party.

 Personal life

 Queen was born in New York City in 1960 and attended Tuskegee University, where she earned a B.S. in mathematics.
 She later went on to earn two master's degrees from Johns Hopkins University in computer science and management and a Ph.D. in finance from the George Washington University.
 Since 2010, she has worked as a professor of finance at Morgan State University in Baltimore, Maryland.
 Queen has been involved in a number of community and professional organizations.

 In the legislature

 In 2016, following the appointment of Delegate Craig Zucker to the Maryland Senate, Queen, a member of the Montgomery County Democratic Central Committee, was appointed by that committee to serve in the House of Delegates.
 She is the second African American woman to represent Montgomery County in the Maryland General Assembly.
 She was sworn in on February 26, 2016.
+Queen was elected to a full four-year term in 2018, becoming one of the first Black women from Montgomery County to win election to the House of Delegates, alongside Jheanelle Wilkins and Charlotte Crutchfield.

 Queen was a member of the Judiciary Committee from 2016 to 2018, afterwards serving in the Economic Matters Committee, including as the chair of its banking, consumer protection, and commercial law subcommittee since 2020.
 She is also a member of the Montgomery County Delegation, the Legislative Black Caucus of Maryland, the Women Legislators of Maryland, and the Maryland Legislative Latino Caucus.

 In September 2025, Queen announced that she would not run for re-election in 2026.